 Clear out anything that is damaged, doesn’t fit correctly or anything that doesn’t make you feel great.
 Even the items that you love but never wear and may not suit your life style anymore or your body shape – be tough and get rid of them.
 You need to be very disciplined with this step.

 If you haven't worn it this season, why would you next?

 3 piles - Keep, maybe and recycle

 ...... anything that makes you feel fabulous, fits correctly and is in good condition.
-And you have worn this winter season.
+And you have worn recently.

 ......
 Items that you need to keep until you can replace them – eg, updated jeans etc. Or any item you really cant part with just yet.
 (I'm not completely wardrobe blitz heartless!)
 A little tip with this - if you do have items that you just can’t part with (eg, a pair of jeans or an item you are striving to fit back into or you have sentimental pieces ) store them out of site otherwise they will make you feel less than fabulous every time you see them.